junipertcy/RegRank/README.md

 ## Data sets

-We have a companion repo—[regrank-data](https://github.com/junipertcy/regrank-data)—for data sets used in the paper.
-Which are:
+We have a companion repo, [regrank-data](https://github.com/junipertcy/regrank-data), which stores the data sets used in the paper.
+These data can be loaded via the  [regrank.datasets](https://junipertcy.github.io/regrank/datasets.html) submodule, and will load into a graph-tool graph object.
+See the [docs](https://docs.netscied.tw/regrank/index.html) for more description.

 * [PhD_exchange](https://github.com/junipertcy/regrank-data/tree/main/PhD_exchange)
 * [Parakeet](https://github.com/junipertcy/regrank-data/tree/main/parakeet)

-In addendum, we have provided the [regrank.datasets](https://junipertcy.github.io/regrank/datasets.html) submodule to load data sets hosted by other repositories, such as the [Netzschleuder](http://networkrepository.com/).
-See the docs for more information.
+* [Austrian internal migrations](https://networks.skewed.de/net/at_migrations): Network of migrations between municipalities in Austria, from 2002 to 2022.
+* [U.S. air traffic](https://networks.skewed.de/net/us_air_traffic): Yearly snapshots of flights among all commercial airports in the United States from 1990 to today.

 ## Development